eweitz/ideogram/api.md

 # Ideogram API reference

 Ideogram.js is a JavaScript library for chromosome visualization.
+Ideogram supports drawing and animating genome-wide datasets.
 Its API consists of configuration options and methods.
-You can see examples of almost all these options and methods -- as well as their actual effect -- in the many [ideogram examples](https://eweitz.github.io/ideogram/).
+You can see examples of almost all these options and methods -- as well as their actual effect -- in the many [live examples](https://eweitz.github.io/ideogram/).
 Simply "View source" in any example page.

 # Installation
 See the main [README](https://github.com/eweitz/ideogram#installation) for installation instructions.